-Papers in the area of OLED and polymer-OLED materials and device architectures with state-of-the-art performance in terms of color chromaticity, high power efficiency, and long operational lifetime at display level luminance are sought.
-Papers are solicited for novel techniques which enhance out-coupling efficiency of OLEDs.
-These include areas of microcavity, index matching, optics, simulation, and design of OLED microdisplays.
-Of particular interest are deep-blue and white devices with high efficiency, color, and long lifetime.
+Papers in the area of vacuum-thermal-evaporation (VTE) OLED and polymer-OLED materials and device architectures with stateof-the-art performance in terms of color chromaticity, high power efficiency, and long operational lifetime at display-level luminance are sought.
+Papers are solicited for novel techniques which enhance high out-coupling efficiency of OLEDs.
+These areas include microcavities, index matching, optics, simulation, and design of OLED microdisplays.
+Of particular interest are deepblue and white devices with high efficiency, color, and long lifetime.

-Injection and Transport Mechanisms, Molecular Engineering and Device Structure
+Injection and Transport Mechanisms, Molecular Engineering, and Device Structure

-The continued improvements of organic materials via molecular engineering and fundamental studies of dynamics of charge carriers and excited states are important to the OLED industry.
+The continued improvements of organic materials via molecular engineering and fundamental studies of the dynamics of charge carriers and excited states are important to the OLED industry.
 Papers treating injection, charge generation, transport, and recombination phenomena in individual materials, interfaces, and complete OLED devices are sought, including modeling and computational chemistry techniques.
-Of particular interest are contributions that apply to the understanding of device and material fundamentals to design OLEDs with high efficiency, low voltage, long lifetime, and saturated color emissions.
+Of particular interest are contributions that apply to the understanding of device and material fundamentals to design OLEDs with high efficiency, low voltage, long lifetime, and saturated emission colors.